-Caution: I know you will probably ask if you can climb into the smaller hole and I would highly caution you not to.
-It is incredibly sketchy even for good climbers, and while I was there, I saw a young women make it up only to fall 20 feet onto the rock below on the way down.
+Caution: I know you will probably ask if you can climb into the smaller hole, and I would highly caution you not to.
+It is incredibly sketchy even for good climbers, and while I was there, I saw a young woman make it up only to fall 20 feet onto the rock below on the way down.
 She left with bruises and cuts, but it could easily have been a ton worse, and you do not want to risk this in an area so remote.
 So please do not take the risk to do this.

 After spending some time exploring the waterfall, it is time to make your way back, which is just as precarious as the way there.

-Be careful as you scramble down the rocks and take a moment to look for the best routes.
+Be careful as you scramble along the rocks and take a moment to look for the best routes.
 Don’t miss the turn where you leave the canyon and go back to the dirt path again.

 Here is a video I made of the hike.